-We consider the right-hand side $f \equiv 1$, as for $f\in\Pnull(\TH)$, the error is bounded solely by the localization error (Theorem \ref{t:error}).
+We consider the right-hand side $f \equiv 1$, as for $f\in\Pnull(\TH)$, the error is bounded solely by the localization error (see Theorem~\ref{t:error}).
 In Figure \ref{fig1}, the localization errors for the novel localization approach (referred to as SLOD) are shown for the above (2d and 3d) numerical experiments.
 The localization errors are plotted for several coarse grids $\TH$ in dependence of $\ell$.
 For the 2d experiment, we additionally depict the localization errors of the stabilized LOD from \cite{HaPe21}.
-As reference, we indicate lines showing the expected rates of decay of the localization errors.
+For reference, we indicate lines showing the expected rates of decay of the localization errors.

-Figure \ref{fig1} numerically confirms the super-exponential decay rates of the localization errors as in Theorem \ref{t:epsest}.
-The localization error of the LOD, indicated in Figure \ref{fig1}, decays exponentially; see e.g. \cite{MaP14,Peterseim2021}.
+Figure \ref{fig1} numerically confirms the super-exponential decay rates of the localization errors as stated in Theorem \ref{t:epsest}.
+The localization error of the LOD, depicted in Figure~\ref{fig1}, decays exponentially; see e.g. \cite{MaP14,Peterseim2021}.
 Much higher values of $\ell$ are necessary in order to reach the accuracy level of the SLOD.
 For the 3d experiment, the reference problem needs $2^{3\cdot 9} \approx 130$M DOF for sufficiently resolving the coefficient.
-By numerical homogenization, without significant loss of accuracy, one reduces the number of DOF to $2^{3\cdot 5}\approx 30$K and $2^{3\cdot 6}\approx 260$K for $H = 2^{-5}$ and $H = 2^{-6}$, respectively.
-This demonstrates the high potential of the novel localization technique.
+By numerical homogenization, without significant loss of accuracy, it is possible to reduces the number of DOF to, e.g., $2^{3\cdot 4}\approx 4$K for $H = 2^{-4}$ which demonstrates the high potential of the novel localization technique.